 Dr. Pheaross Graham is a Mellon Postdoctoral Fellow in the Humanities and Lecturer in the Department of Music at Stanford University.
-A scholar-pianist, he earned his Ph.D. in Musicology at the UCLA Herb Alpert School of Music.
-His dissertation, “Visions of the Pianistic Self: Don Shirley, Sergei Rachmaninoff, and Music Performance Studies,” unites the artists’ idealist subject positions and intertextuality with close, analytic sonic readings of their recorded piano performances.
-His work links theory with praxis.
-Dr. Graham is active in international conferences and public musicology, and has presented his work at the Annual Meeting of the American Musicological Society, Music and the Moving Image (NYU), the University of London, and other venues.
-Recently, he was Co-Organizer of and participant in the Music Performance Studies Today Conference at UCLA.
+A scholar-pianist, he earned his Ph.D. in musicology at the UCLA Herb Alpert School of Music.
+His research, situated at the intersection of theory and practice, unites artists’ idealist subject positions and intertextuality with close, analytic sonic readings of recorded performances.
+Some aspects of his work are guided by a spirit of social justice and activism.
+Dr. Graham has presented his work at the Annual Meeting of the American Musicological Society, Music and the Moving Image (NYU), the University of London, and other venues.
+He was Co-Organizer and a scholar-performer at the Music Performance Studies Today Conference at UCLA.
 At LA Opera, he was a Teaching Artist; he remains an affiliated scholar.
 Some of his forthcoming publications will appear in the University of Illinois Press and Routledge.